Matt Prater: 2010

-On March 9, 2010, the Denver Broncos re-signed Prater to a new contract.
+On March 9, 2010, the Broncos re-signed Prater to a new contract.
 On December 23, 2010, Prater was put on injury reserve by the Broncos after suffering a right groin injury.
 Overall, he finished the 2010 season having converted 28-of-29 extra point attempts and 16-of-18 field goal attempts.

 2011

-On July 29, 2011, Prater re-signed with the Denver Broncos.
+On July 29, 2011, Prater re-signed with the Broncos.
 At 3:00 am August 2, Prater was arrested and charged with DUI at a hotel while in the company of a female employee of "Shotgun Willie's," a local Glendale "strip club."
 On December 11, 2011, in a game against the Chicago Bears, Prater kicked a 59-yard field goal with three seconds remaining to tie the game.
 He then followed up by kicking a 51-yard field goal to win the game in overtime, 13–10.
 The performance earned his third career Special Teams Player of the Week nomination.
 Overall, he finished the 2011 season converting all 30 extra point attempts to go along with 19-of-25 field goal attempts.